GluuFederation/docs/source/index.md

 ### oxTrust Admin Configuration APIs
-oxTrust API extension for Gluu administrators to programtically manage server configurations and other federation-specific options for their Gluu IAM service.
+API extension for Gluu administrators to programtically manage server configurations and other federation-specific options available in the Gluu Server oxTrust Admin GUI.

 [[4.0 Beta](./oxtrust-api/4.0)]